8 Games Like "God of War"

-Yet, Dragon’s Dogma has the ability to surprise you with its epic battles.
+Even so, Dragon’s Dogma has the ability to surprise you with its epic battles.
 Whether it’s climbing up the monsters to finish them off or just hacking them to death, there is a lot to learn and do.

 While you’ll be rewarded for being bold and innovative with your strategies, being reckless isn’t going to get you far.
 The combat is one of its strongest aspects, but the toughest to get in as well.
-Thankfully, the tutorial phase of the game does well to help you familiarize with every aspect of the game.
+Thankfully, the tutorial phase of the game does well to help you familiarize yourself with every aspect of the game.

 If you have played Monster Hunter series, Dragon’s Dogma might feel familiar.
 The only thing lacking is a good story.
 If you’re picking this game up hoping that you’ll witness a good story along with excellent combat mechanics, it will disappoint you.

-There is not a lot going on storywise to keep you engaged.
+There is not a lot going on story-wise to keep you engaged.
 I even forgot why I was fighting for, but it was so fun I played all the way through.

 Although it's clearly inspired by Dark Souls, its action-heavy distant cousin, Nioh brings a certain calmness in an otherwise hellish world where everything wants to kill you.
 Thanks to its well-laid tutorials, you never feel as if the game is punishing you undeservedly.
 Most of the deaths, if not all, will be because of your impatience to learn its ways.

 Although death is a frequent and certain occurrence, it's not as frustrating, partly because of its hauntingly beautiful world crammed with a variety of enemies.
 If anything, it works as a motivator for you to press forward and experience everything the game has to offer.
 Leave ego on the doorstep, and learn to embrace your fate.
-Death, after all, is serene.

 7. Nier: Automata